HAIV-Lab/SSIAT/README.md

 ## Results
 <div>
 The following table shows the main results of our proposed method and other SOTA methods.
-Please note that there might be slight variations in results based on the type and quantity of graphics cards utilized.
+Please note that there might be slight variations in results based on the type and quantity of NVIDIA GPUs.
 </div>

 <div align="center">